tmquan/ImageEnv/README.md

-## Customize Base Processing Environment for Reinforcement Learning
+## Customize Image Processing Environment for Reinforcement Learning

 This repository collects several ways of customize the environment for Reinsforcement Learning study.